EmielH/hallo-hugo/README.md

         hover = "#ffba82"
 ```

-* `background`: Used as background colour of the site.
+* `background`: Used as background color of the site.
 * `foreground`: Used for text and the border of the portrait.
 * `hover`: Used for hover of links.